palladius/goliardia/README.md

   approving this to promote to `immagini/persone/` after which image becomes ACTIVE.
 I'm working on dockerizing this and its giving me a headache, if you have ideas please contact me.

+* From version 3 (prototype): you can send a picture to the DB itself!

 Bugs
 ----

 This website is just *purfect*, also no typos whatsoever. :)

+* We need to solve the collastion part.
+All MySQL DB is in `latin1_swedish_ci` encoding and Im so stupid that one field is called `Città` (under Ordini).

 Notes
 -----